-- Axoguard HA+ Nerve Protector® - · Regulatory Classifications: Class II Medical Devices 510(k) cleared - · Indication for Use: Axoguard HA+ Nerve Protector is indicated for the management of peripheral nerve injuries where there is no gap. - Contraindications: Axoguard HA+ Nerve Protector base membrane is derived from a porcine source and the lubricant coating is composed of sodium hyaluronate and sodium alginate.
+Axoguard HA+ Nerve ProtectorTM

+- · Regulatory Classifications: Class II Medical Devices 510(k) cleared (K223640) - Indication for Use: Axoguard HA+ Nerve Protector is indicated for the management of peripheral nerve injuries where there is no gap. - This product is intended for use by trained medical professionals. - Contraindications: Axoguard HA+ Nerve Protector base membrane is derived from a porcine source and the lubricant coating is composed of sodium hyaluronate and sodium alginate.
 The Axoguard HA+ Nerve Protector should not be used for patients with known sensitivity to porcine, alginate, or hyaluronate materials.
-NOTE: This device is not intended for use in vascular applications.
+This device is not intended for use in vascular applications.